other Wirgin cameras in my collection

 Ruckwarts (backwards).
 Obviously I haven't been able to find a user manual for this camera.

 I would guess that the original cost of this camera was roughly the same as that of an Edinex I (£22 - 16s - 11d).
 In 1951, that would have been about two weeks average UK pay.

-Viewfinder: Simple reverse telescope finder.
+Viewfinder: Simple reverse Newton-type telescope finder.
 No frame lines or parallax markings.